 What are our chances of seeing bears on this tour?

-Our success rate for seeing bears is very high.
+Our success rate for seeing bears is very high, however wildlife CANNOT be guaranteed.
 Our area has more bears per square mile than any other place in Alaska with 1.7 bears per square mile.

 How large can the bears get?

 A large male brown bear can be over ten feet from tail to nose and weigh up to 1800 lbs.